Ossington Coffee Tavern, Newark on Trent: History

 The building was not a successful commercial venture as a temperance tavern and in 1889 it became a private hotel.

 In 1942 it was taken over by the Air Ministry to accommodate airmen from RAF Winthorpe.

+In 1971 it was designated a Grade II* listed building.

 In 2014 it was sold to become a Zizzi pizza restaurant with other residential and retail units.
-In 2021 this branch of Zizzi's closed.
+In 2021 this branch of Zizzi's closed, leaving the ground floor empty.

+In January 2024, Stray's café and bistro moved from their Middlegate location in Newark to The Ossington and returned it to its original purpose.
+In March 2025, it was announced that Stray's was closing.